Death to an Idol

 She was out of reach and she mocked me, like the moon.
 Her teeth were white, like the moon.
 And the bruise on her thigh was yellow; piss-coloured.
 A faded, piss-coloured stain as yellow as my cat’s eyes.

 My cat will probably eat me when I’m gone.
 Cats eat meat, and when I go, I will be meat.
 There’s no reason that I can surmise as to why my cat would not eat my decaying remains after I’m gone.

 Now I’ve done it.
 I’ve put you off.
 I don’t know you, but I can tell I’ve made you want to stop reading my story.
 Or maybe I’ve got you wrong; you know my true nature now, but still you want to keep reading.
 You know I’m weird, so you’re willing to see where this is all going.

 I read a story once about a girl who took the moon out of the sky and had it mounted on a necklace – or so she thought.
 I’d never want to keep the moon all to myself.
 I’m not the type of person who would think of myself as selfish like that.
 But am I as selfish as that?
 I suppose if I’m thinking about it, I must be.

 I looked at the sky and realised the moon had gone.
 Venus was in its place.
 Or maybe the moon had never really been there in the first place.
 Nothing in my life was as it seemed anyway.
-I hired the whore because I was worried I was gay.
-I was worried I was gay, there, I’ve said it.
-I worry a lot, and a good way to know once and for all if I was homosexual or not was to sleep with a woman.
+I hired the whore because I was worried that I was a thirty year old virgin.
+I’m a virgin and a loser with women and I had to know what it felt like to fuck a woman.
 But, like the moon she had gone.
 In place of her, I found a white stairway.